Brown-Machine-Learning-2024/environment-setup-guide/README.md

 TODO Visual studio build tools install steps here

 ### Create a folder for the course
-How you structure your files is up to you, but we recommend making a single file directory for this course to house the Python virtual environment and all the homeworks.
+How you structure your files is up to you, but we recommend making a main course directory to house the Python virtual environment and all the homeworks.
 This would look something like the following:
 ```
 cs1420_code/  <--- your course directory
 ├── env/